robocioaca/datalab_musings/content/authors/admin/_index.md

 #email: ""
 ---

 Hi, I’m Alexandru, a Data Analyst passionate about gleaning insights from data.
-After a solid stint in the operation and maintenance of legacy ORACLE DB systems, I'm currently in pursuit of a thorough retooling towards Python flavored statistical data analysis.
+After a solid stint in the operation and maintenance of legacy relational OLTP DB systems, I'm currently in pursuit of a thorough retooling towards Python flavored statistical data analysis.
 I make good use of the programming and data science online courses published by edX and Udacity and I contribute to the best of my ability on GitHub - an effort that proved very illuminating.